duke-malaria-collaboratory/DiscovR/_episodes/00-intro.md

 and graphical results to support an assertion or hypothesis encapsulated into a set of computer files that can be run from scratch on the same data to obtain the same results.
 This is highly desirable in situations where the same work is done repeatedly -- think of processing data from an annual survey.
 It is also desirable for _reproducibility_, which enables you and other people to look at what you did and produce the same results later on.
 It is increasingly common for people to publish scientific articles along with the data and computer code that generated the results discussed within them.

-The programs to be introduced are:
+The programs we will use are:

 1. [_R_]({{ page.root }}/01-r-plotting): a statistical analysis and data management program,
 1. [_RStudio_]({{ page.root }}/01-r-plotting): a graphical interface to use R, and